 Talent versus Diligence / Personal Investment

-Let me take this opportunity to say, never compare yourself and the quantity of grace given to you to others.
-Comparing yourself to others causes one of two results:
+Let me take this opportunity to say, never compare yourself and the quantity of grace given to you, to others.
+Comparing yourself to others causes at least one of two results, both unfortunate:

 Pride – if you think you are more talented than the one you are comparing yourself with.